Seelengrab/Supposition.jl/docs/src/Examples/stateful.md

 Base.pop!(heap::Heap) = popfirst!(heap.data)
 ```

 In this implementation, we're simply using an array as the backing store for our heap.
-The first half of the vector
+The first element is the root,
-is always smaller than the element in the middle, which itself is always smaller than all elements in the latter half.
+followed by the left subtree, followed by the right subtree.
-As implemented, `pop!` will return the correct element if the heap is currently balanced, but because it doesn't rebalance
+As implemented, `pop!` will return the correct element if the heap is currently balanced, but because `pop!` doesn't rebalance
-the heap, it may leave it in an invalid state.
+the heap after removing the root, `pop!` may leave it in an invalid state.
 A subsequent `pop!` may then remove an element that is not the smallest
 currently stored.

 We can very easily test this manually: